rodrigoalvesvieira/Classmate-iOS/README.md

 An iOS app in Swift made by me, Rodrigo Alves, for the class of [Introduction to Multimedia - IF687] at the [Informatics Center at UFPE].

-This app features stuff like the camera, basic image manipulation, table views, and CoreData.
+This app features stuff like the camera, basic image manipulation (with `CIFilter`), table views, and CoreData.

 App Store description: